 With 2 locations close to one another, one in Lee Garden One and the other in Hysan Place, this is any photographer’s dream.

-If you are looking for the photogenic one, head to the 9th floor of Hysan Place and look for the hidden gem outside of my favorite library.
-I loved the coffee here and they also have delicious bagels perfect to enjoy in the morning with such a breathtaking view.
+If you are looking for the photogenic one, head to the 9th floor of Hysan Place and look for the hidden gem outside my favorite library.
+I loved the coffee here, and they also have delicious bagels.

 APT Coffee

-The name actually stands for “A Personal Tailor” because that’s what you can do with pretty much everything here.
+The name stands for “A Personal Tailor” because that’s what you can do with everything here.
 In the menu, you will see that you can tailor both your coffee and your food.

-Choose from hot or iced coffee, simple or with milk, choose the density of milk’s foam, and even the coffee (nutty or fruity).
+You can choose from hot or iced coffee, simple or with milk, the density of the milk’s foam, and even the coffee (nutty or fruity).

-Next, choose the type of bread you want and add up to 4 toppings, including omelet, soft boiled egg, avocado, parma ham, and much more.
+Next, choose the type of bread you want and add up to four toppings, including an omelet, a soft-boiled egg, avocado, Parma ham, and more.

 That’s on top of the simple yet very Instagrammable design.